Submit manuscript...

 Prolonged action drugs

 A sustained release product is made so that part of the drug is initially available in an amount sufficient to cause pharmacological response (initial or loading dose), and the other part is for maintenance of activity at the initial level for a desirable number of hours in excess of the activity resulting from the usual single dose of drug (maintenance dose).
-To maintain a certain level of activity, the maintenance dose should release the drug for absorption at constant rate, which is equal to the rate of elimination of drug from the body [5].
-Prolonged action products may be considered as those in which drug is initially made available to the body in an amount sufficient to cause the therapeutic effect; these products also provide for replacement of the drug at some rate which gives a measurable increase in the duration of activity when compared to the conventional single dose.
-On the other hand, a repeat action preparation is one that provides a usual single dose of drug and is so constructed to provide another single dose at some later time after administration [6].
+To maintain a certain level of activity, the maintenance dose should release the drug for absorption at constant rate, which is equal to the rate of elimination of drug from the body.5 Prolonged action products may be considered as those in which drug is initially made available to the body in an amount sufficient to cause the therapeutic effect; these products also provide for replacement of the drug at some rate which gives a measurable increase in the duration of activity when compared to the conventional single dose.
+On the other hand, a repeat action preparation is one that provides a usual single dose of drug and is so constructed to provide another single dose at some later time after administration.6

 Prescribing a long acting dosage form offers several advantages to the conventional dosage forms.
 By the virtue of eliminating the necessity for drug administration several times a day, patient compliance is greatly improved.
-Patient compliance is a chronic problem for all self-administered drugs and the minimization of this problem through prolonged acting drugs is very desirable [7].
-The blood level oscillations characteristic of multiple dosing conventional dosage forms are greatly reduced after using long acting medications.
+Patient compliance is a chronic problem for all self-administered drugs and the minimization of this problem through prolonged acting drugs is very desirable.7 The blood level oscillations characteristic of multiple dosing conventional dosage forms are greatly reduced after using long acting medications.
 With oscillating blood level, drug side effects tend to predominate at the high peak concentration in the blood, whereas, an inadequate therapeutic effect may be obtained at the valley level.
-On the other hand, maintenance of the blood levels constant at predetermined value reduces the incidence of adverse effects and increases the safety margin of drugs [8-10].
+On the other hand, maintenance of the blood levels constant at predetermined value reduces the incidence of adverse effects and increases the safety margin of drugs.8-10

 Prolonged action dosage forms provide a slow and constant supply of drug to the body.
 This leads to a better control of the disease condition and to improve disease management.
-Proper drug delivery should lead to more prompt cure of the condition as well as better management of acute and chronic conditions [11].
-Another advantage of prolonged acting drugs is economy.
+Proper drug delivery should lead to more prompt cure of the condition as well as better management of acute and chronic conditions.11 Another advantage of prolonged acting drugs is economy.
 This economy should be viewed in a broad sense, since the unit cost of most prolonged action medications is usually greater than conventional dosage forms because of the special nature of these products.
 However, the use of less total drug.
-The total cost saving to the patient in terms of reduced lost work days, shorter periods of hospitalization, and fewer visits to the physician, make it reasonable to assume that these long-acting products are economical [12].
-So, the importance and the usefulness of sustained release dosage forms are well-known and offer many advantages over the conventional dosage forms.
+The total cost saving to the patient in terms of reduced lost work days, shorter periods of hospitalization, and fewer visits to the physician, make it reasonable to assume that these long-acting products are economical.12 So, the importance and the usefulness of sustained release dosage forms are well-known and offer many advantages over the conventional dosage forms.

 The disadvantages of administering prolonged action drugs

 Administration of long acting medications does not permit the prompt termination of therapy.
 Accidental or intentional poisoning with long acting dosage forms are more difficult to manage than conventional oral solid dosage forms.
-The slow release of drug into the gastrointestinal tract and its extended absorption often leads to slow clearance of drug from the body [13,14].
-With long acting medications, the physician has less flexibility in adjusting dosage regimen since this is affected by the dosage form design.
+The slow release of drug into the gastrointestinal tract and its extended absorption often leads to slow clearance of drug from the body.13,14 With long acting medications, the physician has less flexibility in adjusting dosage regimen since this is affected by the dosage form design.
 Patient-to-patient variation is another troublesome variable in the design of prolonged action dosage forms.
 Prolonged action dosage forms are designed for the normal population.
-Thus, significant patient's variation or any disease state that alters drug disposition presents a problem [1,2].
+Thus, significant patient's variation or any disease state that alters drug disposition presents a problem.1,2

 Design of prolonged action dosage forms

-Most per-oral prolonged action products have been formulated in the form of capsules or tablets [15,16].
-Also, can be formulated in nanoparticles and microparticles [17,18].
-The inherent difficulty of preparing prolonged action liquids has limited the availability of such dosage forms.
+Most per-oral prolonged action products have been formulated in the form of capsules or tablets.15,16 Also, can be formulated in nanoparticles and microparticles.17,18 The inherent difficulty of preparing prolonged action liquids has limited the availability of such dosage forms.
 Encapsulated long acting dosage forms have two specific advantages over tablet designs.
 Firstly, undisintegrated tablets may remain in the stomach for extended periods of time, excessively delaying the absorption of maintenance dose.
 Disintegration of the capsule shell in the gastric fluid releases particles that pass unimpeded through the pyloric valve.
 Also, release of drug by a significant fraction of the granules is highly probable.
 If a tablet fails to release drug, the entire maintenance dose is lost.
 Two general principles are involved in retarding drug release from most practically prolonged action formulations involving dosage form modification.
-These are the barrier and the embedded matrix principle [19-22].
+These are the barrier and the embedded matrix principle.19-22

 The barrier principle

 The barrier concept of controlled release implies that a layer retardant material is imposed between the drug and the elution medium; a coating film of the retardant material forms around core composed of the active ingredient.
 In most instances, these coated particles form a system where drug is contained in the coating film as well as in the core of the micro particles.
-Drug release from such systems follows a diffusion mechanism, a dissolution mechanism or a combination of both mechanisms [23-25].
+Drug release from such systems follows a diffusion mechanism, a dissolution mechanism or a combination of both mechanisms.23-25

 Models based on diffusion